 Supplementary Services

+* * * 2nd change * * *

 Supplementary Services Overview

 Supplementary Service Configuration

 For supplementary service configuration, the UE and IMS core network must support XCAP at the Ut reference point as defined in 3GPP TS 24.623 [28].

 The home operator can configure the UE with an XCAP Root URI as specified in 3GPP TS 24.623 [28].
 If the UE has not been configured with an XCAP Root URI, then the UE must construct an XCAP root URI as defined in 3GPP TS 23.003 [2].